Cystic fibrosis: Lungs and sinuses

 Lung disease results from clogging of the airways due to mucus build-up, decreased mucociliary clearance, and resulting inflammation.
 In later stages, changes in the architecture of the lung, such as pathology in the major airways (bronchiectasis), further exacerbate difficulties in breathing.
 Other signs include high blood pressure in the lung (pulmonary hypertension), heart failure, difficulties getting enough oxygen to the body (hypoxia), and respiratory failure requiring support with breathing masks, such as bilevel positive airway pressure machines or ventilators.
 Staphylococcus aureus, Haemophilus influenzae, and Pseudomonas aeruginosa are the three most common organisms causing lung infections in CF patients.
 In addition, opportunistic infection due to Burkholderia cepacia complex can occur, especially through transmission from patient to patient.

 In addition to typical bacterial infections, people with CF more commonly develop other types of lung diseases.
 Among these is allergic bronchopulmonary aspergillosis, in which the body's response to the common fungus Aspergillus fumigatus causes worsening of breathing problems.
 Another is infection with Mycobacterium avium complex, a group of bacteria related to tuberculosis, which can cause lung damage and do not respond to common antibiotics.

 The mucus in the paranasal sinuses is equally thick and may also cause blockage of the sinus passages, leading to infection.
 This may cause facial pain, fever, nasal drainage, and headaches.
 Individuals with CF may develop overgrowth of the nasal tissue (nasal polyps) due to inflammation from chronic sinus infections.
 Recurrent sinonasal polyps can occur in 10% to 25% of CF patients.
 These polyps can block the nasal passages and increase breathing difficulties.

-Cardiorespiratory complications are the most common causes of death (about 80%) in patients at most CF centers in the United States.
+Cardiorespiratory complications are the most common causes of death (about 30%) among patients at CF centers in the United States.